waitinfuture/emapreduce/intl.en-US/User Guide/Cluster/Cluster renewal.md

 ## Renewal entrance {#section_jlq_nxn_y2b .section}

-1. Log on to the[Alibaba Cloud E-MapReduce console](https://emr.console.aliyun.com/).
+1. Log on to the [Alibaba Cloud E-MapReduce console](https://emr.console.aliyun.com/).
 2. At the top of the page, click Cluster Management.
 3. In the cluster list, target the cluster that you want to renew.
 4. On the right side of the corresponding cluster, click **Renew** to enter the cluster renewal page.